Natural Wonders of South AmericaIguazu Falls & Patagonia

 Ushuaia is a charming city, with the Martial mountain range at its back and the Beagle Channel unfolding in front of it.
 This channel was named after the HMS Beagle, the ship that carried Charles Darwin around the world in the 1830s.
 Darwin also has a mountain–and a mountain range!–named after him in Tierra del Fuego.

-Tomorrow we’ll head into the Tierra del Fuego National Park.
+On the 11th we’ll head into the Tierra del Fuego National Park.
 This waterfront park is rich in dramatic scenery, with a number of hikes to choose from, based on your interest.
 The park is home to the end of the Pan-American highway, which starts in from Prudhoe Bay, Alaska!
 According to the Guinness World Records, this 19,000 mile (30,000km) network of roads is the world’s longest motorable road.
 The park is also home to the “End of the World Post Office,” the southernmost post office in the world.
 This tiny bay-front tin shack is often closed but still a quirky site to behold among the windswept waves and jagged peaks.

 We’ll also have time to stroll the main streets of Ushuaia, quite a happening town for the “End of the World!”
 Some of the best empanadas we’ve ever had the good fortune to dig into are from Doña Lupita–don’t worry, we’ve already ordered some for you!
 And craft Patagonian beer is simply delightful.
 King crab is also a local specialty here in Ushuaia and we can point you in the right direction.